 (email at email@example.com)

 I studied Politics & Philosophy and Continental Philosophy at the University of Warwick before completing a PhD on contemporary French philosophy at the University of Cambridge, in 2007.
 I then spent two years teaching at Université Paris-Est Créteil (formerly Université Paris-12) and three at the University of Oxford, before coming to Durham in 2012.

-I am interested in supervising graduate work on any aspect of recent-contemporary French and continental thought, especially where examined in its relation to other disciplines, such as Science and Technology Studies, biology and neuroscience, psychoanalysis, anthropology, literature, politics and economics.
-I am particularly keen to supervise projects in the field of Digital Studies, which is to say, exploring the interrelationship between technology and cultural production.
-I would pleased to look at postdoctoral research applications in these areas, too, and have previously mentored postdocs on projects including the work of Henri Atlan, digital philosophy, and Anthropocenic theory.
+I am less interested in narrowly philosophical projects than in interdisciplinarity, combining philosophy (continental or analytic), for instance, with STS, biology and neuroscience, psychoanalysis and evolutionary anthropology.
+I am particularly keen to supervise projects in the field of Digital Studies, which is to say, exploring the interrelationship between technology, biology and cultural production.
+I would be pleased to look at postdoctoral research applications in these areas, too, and have previously mentored postdocs on projects including the work of Henri Atlan, digital philosophy, and Anthropocenic theory.

 Indicators of Esteem

 - 2016: Radio interviews, RTS: As part of a two-week series on the work of the think tank, Ars Industrialis, I conducted a series of interviews for Radio Télévision Suisse's 'Histoire vivante' programme.

 - Philosophy of Biology and the Extended Evolutionary Synthesis